 NOTE: DO NOT directly aim water at the landing gear shafts and bushings or up into the retract assembly.
-Water infiltration into the gearbox and housing may cause corrosion.
+Water infiltration into the housing could cause corrosion.

 Failure to prevent water infiltration into the shafts, bushings and retract assembly, could result in damage to the landing gear.